KarthikReddy183/WriterSideProjects/Writerside/topics/ADB-Commands.md

 # ADB Commands

+## Command to kill an app using the app name
+adb shell kill `adb shell pgrep kitchensink`

 ## Command to Start an app using its package name from ADB
 `adb shell am start -n com.android.car.settings/com.android.car.settings.Settings_Launcher_Homepage`